 Smurfs: The Lost Village is an updated, politically pleasing delivery of the beloved franchise.
 One that ended up bland and unfunny.

 Smurfette encounters a mysterious blue creature one day and decides to investigate.
-Together with Clumsy, Brainy and Hefty, they defy Papa Smurf’s orders and ventured into the Forbidden Forest.
-There, they not only discover a whole village of Smurfs, they must also work with their new friends to survive another kidnapping by Gargamel.
+Together with Clumsy, Brainy, and Hefty, they defy Papa Smurf’s orders and venture into the Forbidden Forest.
+There, they not only discover a whole village of Smurfs, they must also work with their new friends to survive another diabolical scheme by Gargamel.

 Check out my other snappy movie reviews!